ART101 Drawing on the Right Side of the Brain I (3)

 ART350 The Cincinnati Wing at the Cincinnati Art Museum (3)

 A course about the social and cultural history of Cincinnati as studied using the collection of works in the Cincinnati Wing at the Cincinnati Art Museum.

 ART353 Art in the Twentieth Century (3)

-Prerequisite: ART 251 or 252.
-This course is part three of the survey of art history.
-The course covers art of the twentieth century.
+Prerequisite: ART 251, 252.
+Part three of the survey of art history, specifically dealing with art of the twentieth century.